SAML Authentication Overview

 IdP Attribute Mappings

-The IdP uses attribute mappings to pass user attributes, such as user email address, first name, and last name, to StreamSets.
+The IdP uses attribute mappings to pass user attributes, such as user email address, first name, and last name, to IBM StreamSets.
 You configure attribute mappings in the IdP when you enable SAML authentication and also when you enable SCIM provisioning.

 Note: At this time, you can configure SCIM provisioning when using Microsoft Entra ID (previously known as Azure AD) as your IdP.
 Provisioning support for additional IdPs will be provided in future releases.

-StreamSets uses the different types of attribute mappings as follows:
+IBM StreamSets uses the different types of attribute mappings as follows:

 SAML attribute mappings

 SAML attributes are used to authenticate the user.
-The IdP must pass the user email address to StreamSets.
+The IdP must pass the user email address to IBM StreamSets.
 You can optionally configure attribute mappings for the user display name, first name, and last name.

-When you configure the user name attribute mappings, StreamSets uses the mappings for new users invited to the organization after SAML authentication is enabled.
-StreamSets does not use the mappings to update user name values for existing users that joined the organization before SAML authentication is enabled.
-If the SAML attribute values change in the IdP, StreamSets does not update the values for existing users.
+When you configure the user name attribute mappings, IBM StreamSets uses the mappings for new users invited to the organization after SAML authentication is enabled.
+IBM StreamSets does not use the mappings to update user name values for existing users that joined the organization before SAML authentication is enabled.
+If the SAML attribute values change in the IdP, IBM StreamSets does not update the values for existing users.

-If you do not configure the user name attribute mappings, StreamSets uses the first portion of the email address as the user display name.
+If you do not configure the user name attribute mappings, IBM StreamSets uses the first portion of the email address as the user display name.
 Users can change their display name in their Control Hub account settings.

-Incoming IdP Attribute Name StreamSets Property
+Incoming IdP Attribute Name IBM StreamSets Property

 Attribute.displayName IdP User Display Name